 Hebrew Badge Making -Faith Badge Making (Up to 30 children)

 Find out more about the fascinating language of Hebrew and the importance it plays in the Jewish faith.
-This workshop includes the opportunity to write and decorate your own name in Hebrew, and finishes with the creation of your very own button badge with your Hebrew name and design displayed for all to see.
+As part of this unique experience, participants will rehearse the letter sounds and use different methods to practise writing in Hebrew.
+This workshop includes the opportunity to write and decorate your own name in Hebrew with support from one of our experts, and finishes with the creation of your very own button badge with your Hebrew name and design displayed for all to see.

 Arabic Badge Making – Faith Badge Making (Up to 30 children)

 Find out more about the fascinating language of Arabic and the importance it plays in the Islamic faith.
-This workshop includes the opportunity to write and decorate your own name in Arabic, and finishes with the creation of your very own button badge with your Arabic name and design displayed for all to see.
+As part of this unique experience, participants will rehearse the letter sounds and use different methods to practise writing in Arabic.
+This workshop includes the opportunity to write and decorate your own name in Arabic with support from one of our experts, and finishes with the creation of your very own button badge with your Arabic name and design displayed for all to see.

 Haj (Up to 40 children)